Battle of Kannanur: Background

 Veera Ballala III, the King of the Hoysala dynasty, found himself embroiled in conflicts with the Delhi Sultanate, resulting in the loss of his territories.
 In 1340, Ghiyasuddin Damghani assumed the throne of the Madurai Sultanate.
 The Madurai Sultanate had initially been a part of the Delhi Sultanate but gained independence during the rule of Jalaluddin Ahsan Khan in 1335.

 Kannanur held significant historical importance as a city within the Hoysala dynasty, having even served as its capital at certain times.
 However, the Hoysalas eventually lost control of Kannanur to the Delhi Sultanate, and subsequently, it became a part of the Madurai Sultanate's territory.

-Initial conflict
+The Battle

 In 1342, Ballala III embarked on a campaign to capture the Coromandel coast from the Madurai Sultanate.
-The Hoysala forces, comprising 100,000 soldiers, encountered opposition from Ghiyasuddin's Madurai forces near Kannanur.
-After an initial defeat, the Madurai forces, numbering 6,000 men, were compelled to retreat towards Madurai.
+The Hoysala forces, comprising with an army of 100,000 men, including 20,000 Muslims, encountered opposition from Ghiyasuddin's Madurai forces near Kannanur with the army of the only 6,000.
+The battle ended in a victory for Ballala, and the Sultans retired to Madura.
+Ballala then besieged the fort of Kannanur for ten months..